In my earlier post, ‘The Stressed Dog’, I shared about how a dog can get stressed by you, or by other dogs or the environment that they live in.

 - I am fearful

 Dogs learn these calming signals from their parents or siblings at a young age.
-However at most times they are taken away from their families at that time.
+However at most times they are taken away from their families.
 So the skills are not picked up sufficiently.
-Resulting in an inability to de-stress and a serious lack in communication skills.
+Resulting in an inability to de-stress and thus have a serious lack of communication skills.
 They then become neurotic, fearful and aggressive.
 In my earlier blog post I said that it can cause dogs to have health or mental issues.
-Sometimes manifested into skin, organ or worse.
-Even cancer issues.
-Of course food, diet and rest plays a major part too in the overall health of a dog.
+Sometimes manifested into stomach problems, allergies, heart problems and cancer.
+Of course food, diet and rest also play a major part too in the overall health of a dog.

 We are at most times not conscious enough to notice our dog’s calming signals when they are being exhibited.
 That is till now.
 What you can do is pay very close attention and start to observe your dog when you communicate with him.
 You can simply speak in a soft and gentle voice.
 Or play less wildly with him.
 Look out for his most used display of actions against the list above.
 Notice his preference of actions.
 Those then are the ones that he favours.
 No two dogs are the same.
 As personality also plays a part.
 When he exhibits stress you need to re-assure him as his guardian by mimicking some of the actions.